What is the home owner grant and how do I get it?

 The Home Owner Grant is a provincial tax grant that lowers the amount you pay in taxes for your principal residence.
 That means you have to live in your home to qualify for the grant.

-The grant's current threshold is $1.65 million.
+The grant's current threshold is $$1.525 million, down from $1.65 million.
 This threshold is the maximum a property can be assessed at by BC Assessment to allow the home owner to claim the full Home Owner Grant.

 The grant amounts are: